Sweating under scarves or guilt-weary with the bottle: Why breast or bottle feeding your baby feels like a lose-lose

-We are being targeted, our emotions are being played and our insecurities used against us – even from the very moment we decide to create life, An Australian study found that there was a conflict of interest when it came to Fertility clinics operating as a commercial business.
-The research, published by Human Fertility, found evidence that women may be given false hope and continued IVF treatment, despite success being unlikely.
+We are being targeted, our emotions are being played and our insecurities used against us – even from the very moment we decide to create life, An Australian study found that there was a conflict of interest when it came to fertility clinics operating as a commercial business.
+The research, published by Human Fertility, found evidence that women may be given false hope and continue IVF treatment, despite success being unlikely.

 Of course, that doesn’t happen everywhere, but we have to remind ourselves that as mothers, we are a very desirable and financially lucrative demographic for big corporations.
 They know that we will do whatever it takes to make our child happier, healthier, stronger, more intelligent and safer.

 That's not to say that more support shouldn't be offered to those who formula feed their children - but it should come from a place that is free from commercial gain.